 - 1. Conduct stationary road checks at designated locations.
-Safety checks consist of Level I, II, & III inspections - 2.
-Conduct traffic enforcement campaigns throughout the year inclusive of long weekends and holidays when warraned.
-Traffic enforcement campigns consist of Impainted Driving Open Container, Vehicle Inspection, Speeding, and Seat Belt enforcement selective events.
-While the primary focus of these campigns by the ASMCSAP team is upon CMVs, the ASMCSAP team will keep an eye out for non-CMV driver violations committed in the vicinity of CMV traffic at each event and enforce traffic laws upon these drivers where possible to aid in the crash reduction efforts. - 3.
-Conduct driver eduation classes and training at the AS Office of Motor Vehicles (OMV) to improve safe driving habits on AS roadways. - 4.
-Conduct Compliance Reviews upon Passenger Carrieers, Non-HM Property Carriers and HM Carriers as outlined in section 4.4.
-AS incoroporateds a strong crash reduction goal into each CR conducted.
+Safety checks consist of Level I, II, & III inspections.
+See roadside inspections section. - 2.
+Conduct traffic enforcement campaigns throughout the year inclusive of long weekends and holidays when warranted.
+Traffic enforcement campaigns consist of Impaired Driving\Open Container, Vehicle Inspection, Speeding, and Seat Belt enforcement selective events.
+While the primary focus of these campaigns by the AS MCSAP team is upon CMVs, the AS MCSAP team will keep an eye out for non-CMV driver violations committed in the vicinity of CMV traffic at each event and enforce traffic laws upon these drivers where possible to aid in the crash reduction efforts.
+See traffic enforcement section. - 3.
+Conduct driver eduation classes and training at the AS Office of Motor Vehicles (OMV) to improve safe driving habits on AS roadways.
+See public education and outreach section. - 4.
+Conduct Compliance Reviews upon Passenger Carriers, Non-HM Property Carriers and HM Carriers as outlined in section 4.4.
+AS incorporates a strong crash reduction goal into each CR conducted.
+See investigations section.